ai gen

 Sublingual is not reliably liver‑sparing.
 Cirrincione 2021 (LC‑MS/MS) finds sublingual produces plasma E1 levels closer to oral than to transdermal — meaning the swallowed fraction and the slowly redistributing direct fraction both hit hepatocytes.C1 Bar 2024 (ECE conference abstract, EP592) reports sublingual E2 produces meaningful free protein S depression, similar in magnitude to oral.C4

 Aggregated mean curves from Burnier 1981, Casper & Yen 1981, Fiet 1982, Kuhnz 1993, Price 1997, Wiegratz 2001, Wren 2003, Pickar 2015 — single‑dose 0.25–2 mg micronized estradiol.
 Sublingual gives a sharp 1–2 h peak followed by fast biphasic decay; oral gives a broad ~8 h peak with smoother decline.
 Inter‑study Cmax spread for 1 mg SL is ~100–400+ pg/mL — a factor of 4.
 From transfemscience.org sublingual review.
+Model-vs-data digitization caveat: a pixel-extraction overlay of v4 predictions on the digitized curves (model/figures/v4/plot_overlay_transfemscience.png) shows v4 under-predicts the SL 1 h peak by ~5× (model ~158 pg/mL vs digitized ~770 pg/mL) and over-predicts the oral 12 h AUC by ~70% (model 694 vs digitized 416 pg·h/mL). v4's structural shape (broad oral peak vs sharp SL peak) is correct; the magnitudes need additional calibration.C3

 Transdermal patch and gel deliver E2 directly to systemic circulation through skin, bypassing both gut and liver first‑pass.
 A 50 µg/d patch produces ~50–80 pg/mL steady state with E1:E2 ~1:1 and minimal SHBG induction.
-Hepatic exposure equals systemic exposure, so the receptor sees free E2 at sub‑Kd levels at typical doses — well below the SHBG EC50.C3
+Hepatic exposure equals systemic exposure, so the receptor sees free E2 at sub‑Kd levels at typical doses — well below the SHBG EC50.C2

 IM ester depots (E2‑valerate t½ ~2 d release, E2‑cypionate t½ ~6.5 d, E2‑undecylate t½ ~22 d) hydrolyze in the depot and slowly release free E2 into systemic circulation.
 Single‑dose IM E2V 5 mg peaks at ~667 pg/mL around day 2; IM EC 5 mg at ~338 pg/mL around day 4 (peak values commonly understated as ~200/~100 pg/mL in earlier drafts of this synthesis — those are Cavg, not Cpeak).
 SC E2 aqueous and depot routes are increasingly used in trans HRT for self‑injection convenience; PK matches the IM equivalent ester.